seanbaxter/circle/pattern/pattern.md

 p->x = 1, p->y = 2
 ```

 In the first clause, the initializer is a node_t lvalue (refering to `b`).
 The designated binding `.p` accesses `b.p`, yielding a pointer lvalue.
 This initializer is passed through the `?` test, which performs contextual conversion to bool on the pointer.
 Because the pointer isn't nullptr, this check succeeds, and matching within the clause continues.
 The `*` operator is encountered, which applies `operator*` on the initializer, yielding `*b.p`.
 Now we're at a structured binding which gets initialized not with the value of `b`, but with `a`!
 We bind `a.x` and `a.y` and print them out.
-If the `b.p` pointer well null, it would fail the test, and the second clause would match, causing execution of the second statement.
+If the `b.p` pointer were null, it would fail the test, and the second clause would match, causing execution of the second statement.

 ## Match expressions and match statements